-At Alice Spring’s Iltja Ntjarra (Many Hands) Art Centre you can see landscape watercolours on show in the gallery, meet the Aboriginal artists who created them, and learn about culture and stories directly from the artists.
+At Alice Spring’s Iltja Ntjarra (Many Hands) Art Centre you can see landscape watercolour paintings on show in the gallery, meet the Aboriginal artists who created them, and learn about culture and stories directly from the artists.

 A visit to the art centre is a chance to learn about Aboriginal art and culture, see the latest exhibition of completed works, and purchase art ethically.